olsonanl/dev_container/README.md

    ```

 4. Run the [bootstrap](bootstrap) script with the path to a "runtime directory"
-as the first argument (E.g. `/kb/runtime`).
+as the first argument.
 Here we will use the one provisioned
 inside the sif image.
 The following `DEPLOY_RUNTIME` variable
 also appears to be relevant for the deployment targets in the [Makefile](Makefile).
 E.g.: